fullcalendar/fullcalendar-docs/_docs-v5/date-display/day-cell-render-hooks.md

 `dayCellDidMount` - called right after the `<td>` has been added to the DOM

 `dayCellWillUnmount` - called right before the `<td>` will be removed from the DOM

+## Timeline View

+For customizing the day cells in [Timeline view](timeline-view), use the [Slot Render Hooks](slot-render-hooks) instead.
+From an API-perspective they are considered "slots," not "days," because they can be any duration.

 ## Argument